MakensonNoel/html-css-js/README.md

 - Build more on web project.

 - Make everything one page, add projects and block to index.html.
 - Make custom CSS and change colors, maybe move nav bar to the top.
-[USE TAILWINDCSS]
 - Make Projects with React

 - Finish Resume, Proof Read and Upload.